By Dr. Mercola

 But the most serious danger comes from highly poisonous agents called mycotoxins.

 More than 200 mycotoxins have been identified from common molds.
-Mycotoxins interfere with RNA synthesis and may cause DNA damage.
-The mycotoxins that have probably received the most attention by researchers are the trichothecenes, produced by Stachybotyrs chartarum and Aspergillus versicolor.
-Mycotoxins, even in minute quantities, are lipid-soluble and readily absorbed by your intestinal lining, airways and skin.
-Some are so poisonous that they have been studied and developed as biological warfare agents as far back as the 1940s.
-Aflatoxin and trichothecenes are prime examples.
+Mycotoxins interfere with RNA synthesis and may cause DNA damage.8 The mycotoxins that have probably received the most attention by researchers are the trichothecenes, produced by Stachybotyrs chartarum and Aspergillus versicolor.
+Mycotoxins, even in minute quantities, are lipid-soluble and readily absorbed by your intestinal lining, airways, and skin.
+Some are so poisonous that they have been studied and developed as biological warfare agents9 as far back as the 1940s.
+Aflatoxin and trichothecenes10 are prime examples.

 Even spores that are no longer able to reproduce can still harm your health due to these mycotoxins—in other words, "dead" mold spores are every bit as dangerous as "live" ones.
 The spores do not produce the toxins—rather, it is thought that the toxins are produced when the spores are produced, by the mold colony.
 Scientists believe that mycotoxins are the organism's way of holding a competitive edge by defeating other organisms that are trying to thrive in the same environment—like humans, for example.

 A lot of people end up treating the symptoms of mold exposure and never get to the root of the problem.
-Oftentimes they don't even make the connection that mold is the cause of their problems… and neither does their physician.
-According to mycotoxin expert Dr. Harriet Ammann, exposure to indoor molds can damage the systems of your body in the following ways:
+Oftentimes, they don't even make the connection that mold is the cause of their problems… and neither does their physician.
+According to mycotoxin expert Dr. Harriet Ammann,11 exposure to indoor molds can damage the systems of your body in the following ways: